kintone-labs/kintone-ui-component/docs/document/docs/guides/table-readonly-table-customization.md

 ### Multiple components in one cell (Table)
 ![multi-components](assets/two-component-in-cell.png)

-You can put multiple components in one table cell using the `columns.render` function.<br>
+Put multiple components in one table cell using the `columns.render` function.<br>
-The following example code will display two dropdowns (city and country) in the same cell.
+You can display two dropdowns (city and country) in the same cell.

 <details>
   <summary>Show code</summary>